break2make/tutorials/openssl_api.md

 - A ciphertext C whose length is exactly that of the plaintext P.
 - An authentication tag T, whose length can be any value between 0 and 128.
 The length of the tag is denoted as t.

+The authenticated decryption operation has five inputs: K, IV, C, A and T. It has only a single output, either the plaintext value P or a special symbol ‘FAIL’ that indicates that the inputs are not authentic.
+A ciphertext C, initialization vector IV, additional authenticated data A and tag T are authentic for key K when they are generated with the encrypt operation with inputs K, IV, A and P, for some plaintext P.

 Consdier the follwing facts while configuring the AES-GCM: